KenKundert/emborg/doc/configuring.rst

 (``+``, ``-``, ``!``) in :ref:`patterns` and :ref:`patterns_from`.
 When you use
 a relative path to specify a recursion root then you should also use relative paths for its include and exclude paths.
-Similarly, if you use an absolute path for the a recursion root then you should also use absolute paths for its include and exclude paths. *Borg* is okay with you having some recursion roots specified with relative paths and some with absolute paths, but this confuses *Emborg* when it comes time to extract or restore files from your repository.
+Similarly, if you use an absolute path for the recursion root then you should also use absolute paths for its include and exclude paths. *Borg* is okay with you having some recursion roots specified with relative paths and some with absolute paths, but this confuses *Emborg* when it comes time to extract or restore files from your repository.
 With